brownricee/AStarPathfindingVisualizer/README.md

 - Left click again on any object to delete it (or use the clear button to remove all objects).
 - Use the pre-made maze button to look at an example of how the algorithm may solve a maze.

-## Troubleshooting

-- If an error occurs (e.g. no solution is found or nodes were not placed on the grid):
-  - Clear the grid fully using the red button before running the program again.
-(If this is not done the program may not run if you click the start button)

 ## Acknowledgements

 This project was created independently, but I referred to some online resources for guidance to better understand underlying concepts: